 - Mental illness is a general term for a group of illnesses that may impact on a person's thoughts, perceptions, feelings and behaviours.

-- Mental illness can affect working and personal relationships.
+- Mental health issues and illnesses can affect working and personal relationships.

-- Medication, counselling or both can help you manage mental illness.
+- Counselling, medication, or both can help you treat mental illness.

 Behavioural and emotional disorders in children

 Treatment for these mental health disorders can include therapy, education and medication.

 Bipolar affective disorder is a type of mood disorder, previously referred to as ‘manic depression’.
 A person with bipolar disorder experiences episodes of mania (elation) and .
 The person may or may not experience psychotic symptoms.
 The exact cause is unknown, but a genetic predisposition has been clearly established.
 Environmental stressors can also trigger episodes of this mental illness.

 Depression is a mood disorder characterised by lowering of mood, loss of interest and enjoyment, and reduced energy.
 It is not just feeling sad.
 There are different types and symptoms of depression.
 There are varying levels of severity and symptoms related to depression.
 Symptoms of depression can lead to increased risk of .